 - How many generated leads are there per week?

 - What is the average length of a sales call?

 - How many conversions are we getting each week?

 - What are our sales totals per week?

 Once you’ve established what questions you’re asking, you can act upon them.
-How were you performing against these questions previously?
+For example, how were you performing against these questions previously?
 Has the new process improved these numbers?
-What long-term targets do you want to set for staff to work towards?
+Towards what long-term targets should your staff work?

-Once you have the metrics defined, you can assess the performance of the process, and assess the performance in relation to the company’s broader goals.
+Once you have the metrics defined, you can assess the performance of the process and evaluate the performance concerning the company’s broader goals.

 Step 11: Test the process

 Now that you’ve defined your standard operating procedures, you can put them into practice.
 How you implement them is up to you, and it depends on your available resources.